Installing a Dog Door in a Metal Door? A DIY Guide

 Do you know how many types of pet doors are available in the market?
 Tons of them!

-You have got the basic doors that are frameless, single-flapped doors, and double-flapped ones.
-Then there is our favorite the self-framed door.
-(It makes a DIY-makers life a lot easier!)
+First, there are basic doors that are frame-less, single-flapped, and double-flapped.
+Then there is our favorite: the self-framed door.
+(It makes a DIY-maker's life a lot easier!)
 With a vast variety like this, you might find it difficult to pick a door.

 To help you out, we made a list of questions you can ask yourself in order to make a sound purchase:

-- Can this pet door be installed to a metal door?
+- Can this pet door be installed into a metal door?